shikurassefa/Order-Summary-Component/Readme.md

-# Frontend Mentor - NFT preview card component solution
+# Frontend Mentor - Order-Summary component solution

 This is a solution to the [Order-Summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
 Frontend Mentor challenges help me to improve my coding skills by building realistic projects.